tweksteen/burst/doc/injection.rst

   Dictionnary containing all the payloads.
 Each value is a list of string.
 When started, Abrupt load all the files under the directory "payloads" and create the corresponding key.

+  By default, it contains:
+    * default, a minimal list of standard payload, targetting classic web app vulnerabilities.
+    * full, a larger list of standard payload.
+    * sqli, targetting SQL injection.

 Some handy functions are also defined: